Can Fulham buck trend to stay in Premier League?

 Bobby Decordova-Reid was the club's top scorer with five goals as Mitrovic managed just three in the league, with the Serbian claiming the club "did not deserve to stay up" in a damning assessment of the season.

-Parker opted to leave the club for Championship rivals Bournemouth, with former Watford and Everton manager Marco Silva taking over.
+Parker opted to leave the club for Championship rivals Bournemouth, with former Watford and Everton manager Silva taking over.

 2021-22 - Blowing away the opposition in record-breaking season